Bulky waste collections

 Check our furniture reuse page to see if someone else could use your furniture.

-If you are unable to book a collection slot now we suggest you use the council’s normal bulky waste collection service or you can take your items to one of the NLWA reuse and recycling centres (external link).
+You may also be able to take your items to one of the NLWA reuse and recycling centres (external link).

 If you have any bulky items not covered by the services above, you can use LoveJunk (external link) - an online marketplace for the collection of bulky waste, furniture and appliances.
 It matches you to nearby licensed waste carriers and is free to use.